 More Cat Breeds and Further Research

 When determining if the Manx cat is the right cat for you, be sure to research all aspects of the breed and consult other Manx cat owners, breeders, and rescue groups to learn more.
-Some cats that may also interest you are:
+Some cats that may also interest you include: